 Pricing: Starts at $24/mo per user

-Workzone also offers a much simpler user experience than Microsoft’s construction scheduling software.
+Workzone offers a much simpler user experience than Microsoft’s construction scheduling software.
 The software is designed to help any company (not just construction firms) maximize its productivity.
-That generalized approach is definitely worth considering but Workzone still comes with enough features to be useful for construction professionals.
+That generalized approach is worth considering, but Workzone still has enough features to be useful for construction professionals.

-Perhaps Workzone’s strongest suit, however, is the company’s unparalleled onboarding and support process.
-It offers monthly productivity “coaching” that goes beyond merely showing you how to use its software.
+However, Workzone’s strongest suit is the company’s unparalleled onboarding and support process.
+It offers monthly productivity “coaching” beyond merely showing you how to use its software.

 #4.
 ActiveCollab